-GAGE.-The type of gage in current use, the datum of the current gage referred to a standard datum, and a condensed history of the types, locations, and datums of previous gages are given under this heading.
+GAGE.--The type of gage in current use, the datum of the current gage referred to sea level (see glossary), and a condensed history of the types, locations, and datums of previous gages are given under this heading.

-REMARKS.-All periods of estimated daily discharge either will be identified by date in this paragraph of the station description for water-discharge stations or flagged in the daily discharge table.
-(See section titled Identifying Estimated Daily Discharge.)
-Information is presented relative to the accuracy of the records, to special methods of computation, and to conditions that affect natural flow at the station.
+REMARKS.-All periods of estimated daily discharge will either be identified by date in this paragraph of the station description for water-discharge stations or flagged in the daily discharge table.
+(See next section, "Identifying Estimated Daily Discharge.")
+If a REMARKS paragraph is used to identify estimated record, the paragraph will begin with this information presented as the first entry.
+The paragraph is also used to present information relative to the accuracy of the records, to special methods of computation, and to conditions that affect natural flow at the station.
 In addition, information may be presented pertaining to average discharge data for the period of record; to extremes data for the period of record and the current year; and, possibly, to other pertinent items.
-For reservoir stations, information is given on the dam forming the reservoir, the capacity, the outlet works and spillway, and the purpose and use of the reservoir.
+For reservoir stations, information is given on the dam forming the reservoir, the capacity, outlet works and spillway, and purpose and use of the reservoir.

-COOPERATION.-Records provided by a cooperating organization or obtained for the USGS by a cooperating organization are identified here.
+$\underline{\text{COOPERATION}}.\text{--Records provided by a cooperating organization or obtained for the U.S. Geological Survey by a cooperating organization are identified here.}$